Jackie Chan: Personal life

 In 1981, Chan met Taiwanese actress Joan Lin.
 In December 1982, they married in Los Angeles; their son, Jaycee Chan, was born the day after.
 Lin retired from acting after their marriage, but made a cameo in CZ12 (2012), in which she plays Chan's wife.

 Chan had an extramarital affair with Elaine Ng Yi-Lei, who gave birth to their daughter, Etta Ng Chok Lam, on 18 January 1999.
 Shortly before Etta's birth, Ng publicly revealed Chan as the father, sparking a scandal.
 Chan held a press conference where he expressed regret over the affair but stated that he had "only committed a fault that many men in the world commit".
 In 2002, Ng moved from Hong Kong to Shanghai.
 She and her daughter attracted media attention for their financial struggles, family conflicts, and mental health issues.
-However, according to her lawyer, Chan refused to provide any assistance.
+However, in 2017 according to her lawyer, Chan refused to provide any assistance.
 Chan has never met his daughter since her birth.
 In 2017, when asked about her coming out as lesbian, he replied: "As long as she's happy."

 Chan speaks Cantonese, Mandarin, English, Korean, Japanese and Taiwanese.
 He also knows American Sign Language.
 Chan is an avid football fan and supports the Hong Kong national football team, the England national football team, and Manchester City.
+In January 2026, he revealed that he has attention deficit hyperactivity disorder (ADHD).

 He is a fan of the Italian duo Bud Spencer and Terence Hill, from whom he was inspired for his movies.